Search

 Fisher and the Unionists got their eight (sort of), but it can’t be assumed that they would continue to build to Britain’s maximum industrial capacity.
 And even if they had, German steel production had caught up with Britain’s in 1893, and by 1914 was double that of the United Kingdom.
 Plus, universal conscription allowed the German Navy to pay a seaman or rating half what his British volunteer counterpart made – with battleships requiring between 600 and 1,000 crewman apiece, dreadnought or pre-dreadnought, that expense added up fast.
 Britain might not have been able to keep up in a naval arms race with a determined Germany.

-For the book, we’ve added some ships to the Royal Navy, but the focus of High Seas Fleet is on the German side – giving Britain a proportionately larger navy doesn’t change the strategic calculus seen in the Jutland game.
+For the book, we’ve added some ships to the Royal Navy, but the focus of Risk Fleet is on the German side – giving Britain a proportionately larger navy doesn’t change the strategic calculus seen in the Jutland game.
 I wanted to see what the German Navy could have done with a fleet that was more powerful both in relative and constant terms.
 Even so, we’ve got more Brits to play with.

-First off, High Seas Fleet restores the dreadnoughts deleted from the 1906 and 1907 program by Campbell-Bannerman’s Liberal government.
+First off, Risk Fleet restores the dreadnoughts deleted from the 1906 and 1907 program by Campbell-Bannerman’s Liberal government.
 The fourth member of the Bellerophon class appears as Captain, and the fourth St. Vincent as Elephant.
 From the 1908 program, Neptune gets a sister named Atlas and the battle cruiser Indefatigable gets her deleted sister, here named Intrepid.
 All of these projects were cancelled before names could be assigned, but these are traditional Royal Navy names and Elephant is simply a great battleship name.

 The sixth member of the Queen Elizabeth class is also present.
 Intended to carry the name Agincourt, we couldn’t use that one since it was re-assigned in 1914 to the stolen Turkish dreadnought Sultan Osman V (herself the former Brazilian Rio de Janeiro).
 Instead she’s named King Henry V, the name originally proposed by First Lord of the Admiralty Winston Churchill and one keeping the same theme.